 All we can say to a Further Consideration is Dude you’re in a good spot don’t despair!!!!!
 And, we’ll refer you back up to the list of steps you could consider taking right now, just like the rejected not-gonna-be-a-HBSers might do.

 That’s because it’s smart to keep working on apps until you’re actually admitted — which is advice even for those who’ve been invited to interview should heed!
-Making it to the next stage is obviously majorly important but it’s not yet an invite, and as we cautioned last year at this time, this process is likely to be drawn-out and lengthy for a lot of BSers again this season.
+Making it to the next stage is obviously majorly important but it’s not yet an invite, and as we often caution around this time of year, this process is likely to be drawn-out and lengthy for a lot of BSers.

 For those who do get the golden ticket today at Harvard: